Jr. High (7th-8th)

 The Montessori Middle School strives to be developmentally responsive, holistic and empowering for all of our students.
 In order for adolescents to thrive, the learning environment must be responsive to and respectful of the developmental stages the child is experiencing.

 Turtle River Montessori’s learning environments consider the whole child, providing for intellectual development as well as physical, spiritual and psychosocial development.
 At the same time, we strive to provide a community in which early adolescents can learn to develop personal power in an appropriate way, and learn to use that power to benefit themselves and others.
 This is a time of rapid change and growth, with significant turning points in the adolescent’s life, including puberty.
 There is also dramatic cognitive growth, and the development of new abstract and complex ways of thinking.
 Students at this age engage in exploratory behavior as the adolescent seeks to learn about him or herself, others and where they fit into the world.

-Our Middle School program is run by Ms. Patti Mitchell, a Montessori certified teacher specializing in Early Adolescent and Middle School curricula.
-Turtle River Montessori’s Middle School structure consists of multi-age groupings of 11-15 years (6th, 7th and 8th grades), with a developmentally responsive curriculum that exceeds Florida standards.
+Our Junior High School program is taught by Masters level teachers.
+Turtle River Montessori’s Middle School structure consists of multi-age groupings (7th and 8th grades), with a developmentally responsive curriculum that exceeds Florida standards.

 Our goal is to provide an academically challenging learning environment that integrates all aspects of a developmentally responsive, research-based global curriculum through relevant, creative and experiential instruction, while accommodating and celebrating all styles of learning.